-- Real-In generated code the Real type is represented by the IEEE double precision floating point type (REAL(8)).
-When executing within Mathematica the Real type has a wider range, including infinite precision rational numbers. - Integer-In generated code the Integer type is represented by a standard integer type, INTEGER(4).
+- Real-In generated code the Real type is represented by the IEEE double precision floating point type (double).
+When executing within Mathematica the Real type has a wider range, including infinite precision rational numbers. - Integer-In generated code the Integer type is represented by a standard integer type, int.
 When executing within Mathematica, integers with unlimited numbers of digits are supported.
 This may lead to differences in numerical results. - Null-This represents the absence of a typed value, e.g. for functions which do not return any value.
-In standard Mathematica Null is used in several circumstances to indicate the absence of an item, e.g. a non-existent value, a missing expression or statement, etc. There is no such type in Fortran.
-Mathematica functions that return a value are translated to Fortran functions.
-Mathematica functions that do not return any value are translated to Fortran subroutines.
+In standard Mathematica Null is used in several circumstances to indicate the absence of an item, e.g. a non-existent value, a missing expression or statement, etc. Such a null type is called void in C or C++. - Complex In generated code the Complex type is represented as class lm_complex, which stores two IEEE double-precision floating-point (double) values for real and imaginary components